renebitter/portfolio/data/projects/github-finder.md

 ## Description

-React app for user searching using github API and context.
+React app for user search using github API and context.